-The Isofix system features both safety devices and bases for carry cots.
-The base of a carry cot with such an attachment is firmly fixed to the car seat, and it is possible to place the cot on the seat by using special attachments.
+The Isofix system features both safety devices and bases for infant car seats.
+The base of a infant car seat with such an attachment is firmly fixed to the car seat, and it is possible to place the infant car seat on the seat by using special attachments.